MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/NewZealand/tax.md

 ---
 # Tax
-For information about tax in new Zealand, see the following topics:
+For information about tax in New Zealand, see the following topics:

 [Set Up Withholding Tax](how-to-set-up-withholding-tax.md)
 [Set Up Vendors Without IRD for Calculating the Withholding Tax](how-to-set-up-vendors-without-abn-for-calculating-the-withholding-tax.md)